-It’s better to have trained and learned what to expect than to start hiking up the mountain only to realize not only is it harder than you thought but carrying a pack with some essentials sucks.
-Inversely, You don’t want to leave your pack and end up on the mountain cold and wet or parched and exhausted from being ill prepared.
-So train with what you need, and you will appreciate having done so.
+It’s better to have trained and learned what to expect than to start hiking up the mountain only to realize not only is it harder than you thought but carrying a pack with some essential item’s sucks.
+Inversely, you don’t want to leave your pack and end up on the mountain cold and wet or parched and exhausted from being ill-prepared.
+So, train with what you need, and you will appreciate having done so.

 Best time to hike a 14er

 From my personal experience, the weather plays a huge role in planning the best time to hike a 14er.
 You should make yourself aware of the weather, aware of the climate and plan accordingly.
 While it may be hot and humid summer in the heart of Texas by early June, it could still be snowing up in the mountains.
 Make sure you know the forecast and plan accordingly.